chuffeddandy/chuffeddandy/README.md

 My name is chuffeddandy, and I am a Biomedical Engineering Graduate, building my coding + technical skills to become a ML Engineer.
 I will work in healthcare technology, in particular, developing software for Medical Imaging Devices.

-💻 Coding Languages: Python, C++
+Coding Languages: Python, C++

-📝What im Learning: Image Processing, Image Analysis, AI and ML
+hat im Learning: Image Processing, Image Analysis, AI and ML

-✨ Pronouns: she/they
+Pronouns: she/they
 <!--
 -->